A View On Cities > Frankfurt > Frankfurt Attractions > Hauptwache

 Hauptwache

-The baroque Hauptwache is a former police station turned into a cafe.
-It is located at the heart of Frankfurt's inner city.
+The Baroque Hauptwache is a former police station turned into a café.
+It is located at the heart of Frankfurt’s inner city, centrally located in the middle of a large shopping area with several pedestrianized streets.

 Prison